a-gram/audioneex/docs/build.rst

 * CMake 3.11
 * Android NDK r19

-While the specified versions for the above dependencies are guaranteed to work and are thus recommended, it may also work with others.
-TagLib and FFMpeg are only needed for the example programs and can be replaced with something similar, but doing so will require changes to the code.
+TagLib and FFmpeg are only needed for the example programs and can be replaced with something similar, but doing so will require changes to the code.

 About the database